kgrewee/roobie/README.md

     - spc - Space
     - bg - Background

-## Terminology
+2. Class names are suffixed when functionality is added to the prefix

-Terms to help you navigate and use the roobie library.
+    - in - Inset

--
+    - out - Outline